Le0X8/ChatXtract/README.md

 ## Using ChatXtract

 1. Run the code using `node .`
 2. A QR code will be displayed soon.
-Scan it.
+Scan it with WA app.
 (Remember that the code will regenerate after a while)
 3. The console should now display something like the following:
 ![Console window](https://i.imgur.com/vFDffjB.png)
 4. Wait until the synchronization process is done, then press `[ENTER]`.